Environment variables overview

 Name.
 The unique name is automatically generated from the Display name, but you can change it.

 Data Type.
-Select from Decimal number, Text, JSON, or a Two option column.
+Select from Decimal number, Text, JSON, Two options, or Data source.

 Current Value.
-Also known as the override value.
+Also known as the value.
 This column is optional and is a part of the environment variable value table.
-Set the value when you'd like to override the default value in your current environment.
+When a value is present it will be used, even if a default value is also present.
 Remove the value from your solution if you don't want to use it in the next environment.
-The values are also separated into a separate JSON file within the solution.zip file that is exported.
+The values are also separated into separate JSON files within the exported solution.zip file and can be edited offline.

 A value can't exist without a definition.
 The interface only allows creation of one value per definition.